RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Related Work

 \subsection{Equivarient CNNs}

-Compared with multi-layer perceptrons (MLPs) \cite{rumelhart1985learning} , CNNs successfully embed translation equivariance into networks and have achieved great improvement in image processing.
+Compared with multi-layer perceptrons (MLPs) ~\cite{rumelhart1985learning} , CNNs successfully embed translation equivariance into networks and have achieved great improvement in image processing.
 It arouses widespread interest in how to equip networks with more equivariance.
-Data augmentation\cite{krizhevsky2017imagenet} is the most widely used approach, which enables networks to learn symmetries by enriching datasets with multiple transformations.
-In retinal vessel segmentation, \cite{uysal2021exploring} indicates that, with sufficient data augmentation, vanilla U-Net still can achieve near state-of-the-art performance.
-The method is straightforward and embeds networks with global symmetries, but accordingly, it's time-consuming, and moreover, lacks the characterization of the symmetries in local patterns.
+Data augmentation~\cite{krizhevsky2017imagenet} is the most widely used approach, which enables networks to learn symmetries by enriching datasets with multiple transformations.
+In retinal vessel segmentation,~\cite{uysal2021exploring} found that, with sufficient data augmentation, the vanilla U-Net still can achieve near state-of-the-art performance.
+The method is straightforward and embeds networks with global symmetries, but accordingly, it is time-consuming and lacks the characterization of the symmetries in local patterns.

-One of the first CNN-based networks that focus on the local scale symmetry is SiCNN\cite{xu2014scale}.
+One of the first CNN-based networks that focus on the local scale symmetry is SiCNN~\cite{xu2014scale}.
 It interpolated convolution kernels in multi-columns to force filters to have identical patterns in different scales.
-For retinal vessel segmentation, DRIS-GP\cite{cherukuri2019deep} optimized the convolution filters under designed constraints to learn the rotation and scale symmetries in the vessel morphology.
+For retinal vessel segmentation, DRIS-GP~\cite{cherukuri2019deep} optimized the convolution filters under designed constraints to learn the rotation-and-scale symmetry in the vessel morphology.
 This category of methods characterizes local symmetries in a heuristic approach, which more or less limits the expressiveness of equivariance.

 A series of recent works attempt to incorporate equivariance into networks by utilizing the symmetry of groups.
-G-CNN\cite{cohen2016group} firstly constructed the group equivariant framework, which achieves the equivariance to the discrete $\pi/2$ rotation.
-HexaConv\cite{hoogeboom2018hexaconv} further extended the discrete rotation group to $\pi/3$ by changing the image representation into hexagonal lattices.
-Based on the scale-spaces theory, DSS\cite{worrall2019deep} constructed the scale equivariant framework under the formulation of semi-groups, and used dilated convolutions to represent multi-scales.
+G-CNN~\cite{cohen2016group} firstly constructed the group equivariant framework, which achieves the equivariance to the discrete $\pi/2$ rotation.
+HexaConv~\cite{hoogeboom2018hexaconv} further extended the discrete rotation group to $\pi/3$ by changing the image representation into hexagonal lattices.
+Based on the scale-spaces theory, DSS~\cite{worrall2019deep} constructed the scale equivariant framework under the formulation of semi-groups, and used dilated convolutions to represent multi-scales.
 It restricts the method only to integer rescaling factors.
 By rearranging the convolution structure, these methods embed the equivariance in an explicit expression.
-However, bounded by the traditional discrete convolution operation, it's still difficult for the methods to represent groups adequately.
+However, bounded by the traditional discrete convolution operation, it is still difficult for the methods to represent groups adequately.